 "Documentation" is the term used by most people in the University community when referring to the process that occurs when a staff member or resident reports an emergency or a violation of a University policy.
-Resident Life staff are required to document all possible violations of policy.
+Residence life staff are required to document all possible violations of policy.
 They do not determine who is responsible and will document all persons present.
-Students have the opportunity to share their account of a situation when they meet with the Student Conduct Administrator.
-Your actions and behavior during documentation will be taken into account, and it is imperative that you cooperate with the Resident Life staff.
-Furthermore, students must comply with the directions or requests of University officials, including housing staff such as Resident Directors, Resident Life staff, etc. Failure to accurately identify oneself, and/or comply with staff requests will result in referral to the Student Conduct Administrator.
+Students have the opportunity to share their account of a situation when they meet with a student conduct administrator.
+Your actions and behavior during documentation will be taken into account, and it is imperative that you cooperate with the Residence Life staff.
+Furthermore, students must comply with the directions or requests of University officials, including housing staff such as residence life professional staff, residence life staff, etc. Failure to accurately identify oneself, and/or comply with staff requests will result in referral to a student conduct administrator.